- 2 Bedrooms

 Parking Notes: Parking is unassigned and parking passes are mandatory.
 Gated entrance.
 No street parking.

 Water Access: Manicured walkways to the cloistered beach for Island Club visitors.
 Five private beach accesses for guest usage.
 They are spaced out evenly at the back of our unit for simple beach access.
 A wheel chair accessible access is located between Neptune and Seawatch buildings, with a beach mat that leads all the way down to the hard pack sand.
 Each beach access is supplied with a showering station and a prepare out area close by for your comfort.

 Damage Waiver: The total price of your reservation for this Unit includes a nightly damage waiver fee, plus tax if applicable (the “Damage Waiver”).
 (A discount may be applied for stays of 28 nights or longer, if allowed.)

 The Damage Waiver covers you for up to $2,000 of accidental damage to the Unit or its contents (such as furnishings, fixtures, and appliances) as long as you report the incident to the host prior to checking out.
 The Damage Waiver fee eliminates the need for a traditional security deposit.

 More information can be downloaded from the "Rental Agreement" on the checkout page.

-- Many management companies and vacation houses provide Hilton Head area travel guides which include money-saving promotions, either offered individually by vendors, or by way of a partnership between the property manager and the business itself.
-These guides can provide an excellent start to your vacation rental search.
+- Many property management companies and vacation rental properties provide Hilton Head area promotional travel books which include offers, either offered individually by vendors, or utilizing a relationship between the management company and the merchant itself.
+These guides may provide a good start to your rental search.